OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/for-each-can-only-iterate-over-a-collection-object-or-an-array.md

 keywords: vblr6.chm1011172
 f1_keywords:
 - vblr6.chm1011172
-ms.prod: office
 ms.assetid: 0defd9d4-4775-c5dd-1212-951016efe997
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # For Each can only iterate over a collection object or an array

 The **For Each** construct can only be used with [collections](../../Glossary/vbe-glossary.md#collection) and [arrays](../../Glossary/vbe-glossary.md#array).
 This error has the following cause and solution: